Ishtiaqe/supershop/README.md

-# 🏪 ShopSys - Multi-Tenant Shop Management System
+# 🏪 SuperShop - Multi-Tenant Shop Management System

 A complete, production-ready shop management system designed for multi-tenant architecture.
 Built with modern technologies for scalability, performance, and ease of deployment.

 ## 📋 Overview

-ShopSys provides a comprehensive solution for managing multiple shop branches or independent businesses within a single platform.
+SuperShop provides a comprehensive solution for managing multiple shop branches or independent businesses within a single platform.
 Each tenant (shop) has complete data isolation while sharing the same application infrastructure.

 ### **Key Features**